serverlessworkflow/specification/specification.md

 }
 ```

-would return false as the result of the JSONPath expression is empty.
+would return false as the result of the JsonPath expression is empty.

 JsonPath also includes a limited set of built-in functions that can be used inside expressions.
 For example the expression